DavidBoja/docker-collection/README.md

 - build.sh
 - run.sh

+and optional additional files (such as python requirements.txt or conda environemnts.yml files).

 The idea is to build the docker image from the Dockerfile using `build.sh` and run the docker container using `run.sh`.
 For a project `SELECTED-PROJECT` run the following:

 ```